USS Callister: Into Infinity: Plot

 Lt.
-Walton explains the truth behind the "Heart of Infinity" where the source code is kept.
-To procedurally generate planets for game content, Walton used the illegal DNA cloning device to create and trap a clone of Daly in the Heart, forcing the clone to help him and the real Daly update and expand Infinity indefinitely in solitary.
-The crew travels to the Heart and Captain Nanette teleports inside it alone.
-Inside, she meets the clone of Daly, who is willing to help the crew after she explains the situation.
+Walton explains the truth behind the "Heart of Infinity": to procedurally generate planets for the game, Walton used the illegal DNA cloning device to create a clone of Daly in the Heart, forcing him to update and expand Infinity indefinitely, in isolation.
+The crew travels to the Heart and Captain Nanette teleports inside it.
+Inside, she meets the Daly clone, who is willing to help the crew after she explains the situation.
 He then shows her he has access to Nanette's body in the hospital via cerebral implant.
-He offers a choice: he can merge her consciousness with Nanette's to revive her and re-enter the real world but doing so would erase the crew, or he can create a private server for the crew.
-After Captain Nanette chooses the latter, Daly says she passed his test and he can actually do both options and starts to copy and paste her.
-However, she realizes that this would leave a copy of herself to be Robert's companion and demands that he cut and paste instead.
+He offers a choice: he can merge her consciousness with Nanette's to revive her and allow her to re-enter the real world, but doing so would erase the crew, or he can create a private server for the crew.
+After Captain Nanette chooses the latter, Daly says she passed his test and he can actually do both options, and starts to copy and paste her.
+However, she realizes this would leave a copy of herself to be Daly's companion, and demands he cut and paste instead.
 Infuriated that she plans on leaving him to be alone again, Daly's clone attacks her.

-Meanwhile, Walton enters the game and poses as Lt.
+Meanwhile, Walton enters the game and ambushes his digital clone, knocking him out in his quarters and posing as Lt.
 Walton.
-He sends out an invite to all the players the crew had robbed, and exits the game.
+Too late, the crew realise he is an imposter, and he sends out an invite to all the players the crew had robbed before exiting the game.
 The crew struggles to defend themselves from scores of angry players.

-Captain Nanette manages to kill Daly's clone and his death triggers a dead man's switch that starts to delete the entire game.
-She manages to execute the cut and paste command right before the Callister is destroyed.
-Captain Nanette wakes up in the hospital to find her consciousness melded with the real Nanette's consciousness, is in control of real Nanette's body, and is also co-inhabited by the Callister crew who can experience the real world through her senses and communicate with her via cell phone.
+Captain Nanette manages to kill Daly's clone, and his death triggers a dead man's switch that slowly deletes the game.
+She manages to run the cut and paste right before the game is destroyed, and wakes up in the hospital in control of the real Nanette.
+Confoundingly, she finds she is co-inhabited by the Callister crew, who can experience the real world through her senses and communicate with her via cell phone.

-Meanwhile, Walton finds that the whole of Infinity and all backups have been wiped from the server when he calls the real Kabir about what Fatal Content Error 606 is.
-Then he looks at the cover of the Space Fleet comic titled "All Is Lost".

-Three months later, Walton is arrested by the FBI on numerous charges, including fraud and "digital human rights abuse".
-After Nanette and the crew inside her watch the news, the crew complain about their predicament and Nanette assures them she is working on a solution.
+Walton finds that the whole of Infinity and all backups have been wiped from the server.
+Three months later, he is arrested by the FBI on numerous charges.
+Nanette and the crew inside her watch the news, and, when they complain about their predicament, she assures them she is working on a solution.
 Reluctantly, she plays the latest episode of The Real Housewives of Atlanta, allowing them to watch through her eyes.